 In my Hindu community I am the first one to study medicine.
 After completing 12th grade at high school I joined a coaching class in order to gain entrance for MBBS (medical degree).
 One Saturday, I went to church.
 It was during praise and worship that the leader came to me and said, “Brother I don’t know you.
 I don’t know what you are studying but God has shown me in a vision that you are already a doctor.”
 I was very happy but I still had not got into medical school!
 I started praying about it.
 Then I wrote my MBBS entrance exams.
 I did not qualify however.
 In fact, it took four attempts before I was successful.

 At a later time the same church leader again prayed for me when God spoke to him again saying that I would not get into a medical college in a “cold place” but that my medical college would be in a “hot place”.
 Following this I sat the entrance exam for Christian Medical College, Vellore in Tamil Nadu southern India – a very hot place.
 It is a dream of every Indian child to join this particular medical college because it is one of the very best in Asia (and second in India).
 All glory to the Lord.

 Our heart to work with girls was especially motivated when we discovered the number of Nepali girls, who through no fault of their own, end up in being cross-border trafficked into India's sex industry.
-Many girls each year are sent as sex slaves to fill brothels in Mumbai and Calcutta.
+Many girls each year are sent as sex slaves to fill brothels in Mumbai and Kolkata.
 Many girls contract the HIV virus within 6 months.
 And there ends a future.